worflor/woflo-petsplus-mod/docs/features/natures.md

 # Natures: The Origin Story

-A nature is the steady core of your pet’s personality—the mark left by how they entered your world.
+A nature is the steady core of your pet’s personality: the mark left by how they entered your world.
 Roles decide what a pet does; nature sets how it feels while doing it.
 Pets gain their nature in one of two ways: taming them in the wild or raising them through a planned birth.

 ## Wild Natures: The Call of the Wild